pierre-yves-monnet/togh/README.md

     private UserService userService;

 S1: Is that what we expect? is the userService created is the same instance, or 2 different instance (can I use some private variable in my userService class?)
+	IVAN ==> The default scope for a Service is singleton PY ==> Perfect, that when I want.
+The point is in the second class, I got a userService == null

 S2: Additionnal question: I see in Spring it's possible to have multiple implementation for a service, and then in a XML, declare which implementation you can use.
 It's possible to do that in XML (that the way my company does).
 How to do that in my application?
 I don't have any XML currently and it's working...
+ IVAN: You can use @Primary to denote the default implementation if you have more than one available to the JVM.
+ PY: Interresting.
+And how do you switch between them?
+Imagine that I have 2 Service "EventServiceBlue" and "EventServiceRed".
+ 	- First, I should have maybe an interface or an abstract classe somewhere ?
+And this abstract class should have the tag @Service
+ 	- second, in which XML / or whatever file do I select the implementation Blue or Red ?
+Do you have a documentation somewhere about that?

 S3: I will need a scheduler.
 Something to execute a method every hour (to send email, chech status...).
 Is a scheduler service/ class exists in Spring?
+	 IVAN: try @Scheduled
+	 PY => Thank you

 ## JPA